 |---|---|---|

-| 2020-2021 | Prices surged 30-50% | COVID-era demand, remote work, low rates |
+| 2020 to 2021 | Prices surged 30 to 50% | COVID-era demand, remote work, low rates |

-| 2021-2022 | Continued rising, some +100% | Speculation, limited supply, iGaming boom |
+| 2021 to 2022 | Continued rising, some locations up 100% | Speculation, limited supply, iGaming boom |

-| 2022-2024 | Correction of 15-25% | Interest rate rises, overvaluation |
+| 2022 to 2024 | Correction of 15 to 25% | Interest rate rises, overvaluation |

-| 2024-2025 | Stabilisation | Market found floor |
+| 2024 to 2025 | Stabilisation | Market found its floor |

-| 2026 | Selective recovery expected | Schengen treaty, Eastside supply, land scarcity |
+| 2026 | Selective recovery underway | EU-UK Gibraltar treaty due 15 July 2026, Eastside pipeline, land scarcity |

 What Affects Gibraltar Property Prices

-The Schengen Effect on Prices
+The Treaty Effect on Prices

 FAQ